-- a) MARKET ACCEPTANCE: Biotechnology in food is a growing topic of discussion.
-However, most consumers remain unaware of the existence of GE-content food products. - b) PUBLIC/PRIVATE OPINIONS: Environmental and indigenous groups are well-versed on the issue of biotechnology-derived foods.
-They have successfully advocated for biotechnology product labeling. - c) MARKETING STUDIES: Results of the Ministry of the Environment's 2008 Genetically Modified Organisms, Biotechnology, and Biosecurity study (Jarrín, G. and V. Solís, Organismos genéticamente modificados, biotecnología y bioseguridad: estudio de percepción pública, Quito, Ecuador: Ministerio del Ambiente, Programa de Bioseguridad) indicate widespread unfamiliarity with genetically modified and transgenic organisms.
+- a) MARKET ACCEPTANCE: Biotechnology is a growing topic of discussion.
+Most Ecuadorian farmers and food manufacturers do not oppose GE products.
+Consumers, most of which often hold conflicting views on biotechnology, need to be properly educated. - b) PUBLIC/PRIVATE OPINIONS: Environmental and indigenous groups oppose biotechnology.
+They have successfully advocated for biotechnology product labeling.
+In a recent survey, 87 percent of respondents indicated that they read food product labels; with 63 percent of these indicating that they are also aware they are purchasing GE-content products. - c) MARKETING STUDIES: Results of the Ministry of the Environment's 2008 Genetically Modified Organisms, Biotechnology, and Biosecurity study (Jarrín, G. and V. Solís, Organismos genéticamente modificados, biotecnología y bioseguridad: estudio de percepción pública, Quito, Ecuador: Ministerio del Ambiente, Programa de Bioseguridad) highlight widespread consumer unfamiliarity with genetically modified and transgenic organisms.